Freddd13/PyBiliBackup/README.md

 ### About Onedrive
+Currently the repo only supports uploading via onedrive API, though rclone maybe supported in the future.
 To save to onedrive, you need to create an app in [Azure](https://portal.azure.com/#home).
 Note that currently only onedrive business international is tested.
 Check out [here](bili_backup/onedrive/README.md) for detailed instructions of getting required data.
 The onedrive needs a login for the first time, after that the token will be saved to `_refresh_token`.
 As I have no idea how to receive auth callback in github action, the code assumes there's already a token file with token.
 Thus you need to run on local first to generate the token file.